Dodge Charger

 The Dodge Charger is a model of automobile marketed by Dodge in various forms over eight generations since 1966.

 The first Charger was a show car in 1964.
+The Charger nameplate was applied to a special trim version of the 1965 Dodge Dart compact with 273 CID V8 engines.
 A 1965 Charger II concept car resembled the 1966 production version.

 In the United States, the Charger nameplate has been used on mid-size cars, personal luxury coupes, subcompact hatchbacks, and full-size sedans.

 Background

 The 1966 Charger was an effort by Dodge to produce an upscale, upsized pony car.
 American Motors Corporation (AMC) had already introduced a very similar vehicle in 1965, the Rambler Marlin, which was positioned as a personal car, an emerging market niche.

 Demand for larger specialty cars was rapidly increasing.
 Mercury was successful in its execution when it introduced the upscale Cougar, a larger and more refined version of the Ford Mustang that pioneered the pony car concept when it was introduced in 1964.
 General Motors was fielding specialty models across all its nameplates.

-The first generation Charger included high-trim and comfort features positioned as a luxurious fastback hardtop.
+The first generation Charger included high-trim and comfort features, positioned as a luxurious fastback hardtop.
 It was aimed at the segment that included the Oldsmobile Toronado and Ford Thunderbird rather than as a muscle car.